ESGF/esgf-download/docs/quickstart.md

-`esgpull` is a tool that simplifies usage of the [ESGF Search API](https://esgf.github.io/esg-search/ESGF_Search_RESTful_API.html) for data discovery, and manages procedures related to downloading and storing files from ESGF.
+`esgpull` is a tool that simplifies usage of the [ESGF Search API] for data discovery, and manages procedures related to downloading and storing files from ESGF.

+Before anything, make sure `esgpull` is correctly [installed](installation).

 !!!
 Glossary